ihur/Hands_on_Python/README.md

 3. Add Python and Conda to path
     1) for Windows by using the setx command
-    2) for Macs by using the export command
+    2) for Macs by using the export or source command

 ## Introduction to Jupyter Notebook